5 Best Shoes For Jumping Rope in 2023

 Nicholas Rizzo on

-5 Best Shoes For Jumping Rope in 2023
+7 Best Shoes For Skipping Rope in 2024

 We earn affiliate commissions at no extra cost to you when you buy through us.
 Why trust us

-There are loads of training shoes for jumping rope to choose from.
+There are loads of training shoes for skipping rope to choose from.
 And there are also loads of features to consider to get the right pair.

-It can be tedious, which is exactly the reason why this list exists.
+It can be tedious, which is exactly the reason why we came up with this list.

-We’ve gathered the ten best shoes for jumping rope from across brands and categories to make your selection process a breeze.
+We’ve meticulously tested and selected the best shoes for skipping rope from across brands and categories to make your selection process a breeze.

 All the shoes on this list go through a series of tests before earning their spot.
 We also purchase them with our own money to avoid brand loyalty and bias.

-Each training shoe for jumping rope gets at least 30 to 50 miles of test runs before we give our feedback.
+Each training shoe for skipping rope gets at least 7 hours of test jumps before we give our feedback.
+Additionally, we do other activities while in the shoes such as training and working out.
 And to give you a data-driven, objective review, we test each shoe in our independent shoe testing facility.
 Here we conduct the following:

-• Cut each model open and examine what’s inside
+• We cut each model open and examine what’s inside.

-• Measure each part of the shoe in 30 different parameters
+• We measure each part of the shoe in 30 different parameters.

 What makes it the best?